ImageMagick/highway/g3doc/quick_reference.md

     effectively disables dynamic dispatch.
 *   `HWY_COMPILE_ALL_ATTAINABLE` selects all attainable targets (i.e. enabled
     and permitted by the compiler, independently of autovectorization), which maximizes coverage in tests.
+Defining `HWY_IS_TEST`, which CMake does for the Highway tests, has the same effect.

-At most one `HWY_COMPILE_ONLY_*` may be defined. `HWY_COMPILE_ALL_ATTAINABLE` may also be defined even if one of `HWY_COMPILE_ONLY_*` is, but will then be ignored.
+*   `HWY_SKIP_NON_BEST_BASELINE` compiles all targets at least as good as the baseline.
+This is also the default if nothing is defined.
+By skipping targets older than the baseline, this reduces binary size and may resolve compile errors caused by conflicts between dynamic dispatch and -m flags.

-If none are defined, but `HWY_IS_TEST` is defined, the default is `HWY_COMPILE_ALL_ATTAINABLE`.
-Otherwise, the default is to select all attainable targets except any non-best baseline (typically `HWY_SCALAR`), which reduces code size.
+At most one `HWY_COMPILE_ONLY_*` may be defined. `HWY_COMPILE_ALL_ATTAINABLE` may also be defined even if one of `HWY_COMPILE_ONLY_*` is, but will then be ignored because the flags are tested in the order listed.
+As an exception, `HWY_SKIP_NON_BEST_BASELINE` overrides the effect of `HWY_COMPILE_ALL_ATTAINABLE` and `HWY_IS_TEST`.

 ## Compiler support